schroedermatt/data-demo/assets/02_hands-on-stream-processing.md

    - **THESE WILL NOT PASS AND MIGHT NOT EVEN RUN BY DEFAULT** (if lines of code are missing entirely).
 3. Develop the Stream to align with the goals/requirements/tests

+#### NOTE
+> The [Kafka Streams DSL Documentation](https://kafka.apache.org/20/documentation/streams/developer-guide/dsl-api.html#stateless-transformations) contains examples of using each stateless transformation that you will use in these exercises.

 #### 1) [AddressSortAndStringify](https://github.com/schroedermatt/stream-processing-workshop/blob/main/src/main/java/org/improving/workshop/exercises/stateless/AddressSortAndStringify.java) Goals

 Create a new address topic that is keyed (record key) by the address state and has a value that is the address condensed into a single String (String Format: `"{line1}, {line2}, {citynm}, {state} {zip5}-{zip4} {countrycd}"`).
 Lastly, we want to split all 'MN' to one topic and everything else to another topic.